Through the Blue

 Pori beach Koufonisia Greece

 Here, are beaches to bewilder.
 Not just one, but one after another, and another.
-All lined up as you walk the coastal edge of this tiny Cycladic dream.
+All lined up as you walk the coastal edge of this little Cycladic dream.

-(Pano or Ano) Koufonisia is a nugget-sized treasure with a lost paradise type appeal.
-There are no luxe hotels or fine dining establishments, but enough of the basics – one bakery, one pharmacy, two mini-markets, some very good tavernas, comfortable aparthotels, and a single, small Chora (main town).
-As those in-the-know catch onto this elysian escape, a peppering of lust-worthy Airbnbs have sprouted on the island speck, along with a handful of hip café-bars and chic boutiques.
-The island’s highlight?
+Koufonisia is a nugget-sized treasure with a lost paradise type appeal.
+There are no luxe hotels or fine dining establishments, but enough of the basics – one bakery, one pharmacy, two mini-markets, some very good tavernas, and a single, small Chora (main town).
+As those in-the-know catch onto this elysian escape, a peppering of lust-worthy apartment rentals have sprouted on the island speck, along with a handful of hip café-bars and chic boutiques.
+The island’s draw?
 The best beaches in the Cyclades, and arguably, the country.

 Where your options are few, choices are refreshingly simple.
 And if you’re unfazed by hearty walks and beaches basking in all their naked glory, Koufonisia is perfect for family holidays.
-Especially after you find out that while there’s no car rental service on the island, an on-call taxi service stands ready to zip little legs from point to point.
+Especially after you find out that while there’s no car rental service on the island (2026 update: Aeris Suites has started to offer the island’s first electric vehicle rental service), an on-call taxi (tel: +30698 73 37 290 – book ahead) stands ready to zip little legs from point to point.

 These waters… pretty much at every beach on the island.